SatyaSasank/CodeBlue/content/posts/FSAE_Car.md

 OBJECTIVES OF THE PROJECT:

-*Clean up the geometry
+*Clean up the geometry.
-*Flag the parts as separate boundaries
+*Flag the parts as separate boundaries.
-*Create a virtual wind tunnel
+*Create a virtual wind tunnel.
-*Run the simulation for two different types of Races
+*Run the simulation for two different types of Races.

 Race-1

 Racing track conditions - Lot of turns
 Average lap speeds - 45kmph
 70% turns at 45 degrees
 20% turns at 80 degrees
 10% turns at 20 degrees

 Race-2

 Racing track conditions – Straights
 Average lap speed - 75kmph

 PROCEDURE: